Hiking the Hanauma Bay Rock Bridge Trail on Oʻahu

 Native Plants on the Rock Bridge Trail

-There are number of native coast plants that you can find along this hike including ʻIlima, Pāʻū o Hiʻiaka, and ʻUhaloa to name a few.
+There are a number of native coastal plants along the Hanauma Bay Rock Bridge Trail, which includes ʻIlima, Pāʻū o Hiʻiaka, ʻUhaloa, Alaheʻe, Alena, and the Hoary Abutilon, to name just a few.

 Read My Separate Post: Native Hawaiian Plant Guide